xwu33/dbyll/_posts/2019-5-1-AndroidCanvas.md

 gallery.
 This is the first time write about android development, so I would like to illustrate the interface design and interface logic too.

+I have a video about this link: https://youtu.be/z3IAjcwEAb8

 #### Tool
 I used Android Studio to develop my app.
 It is a mature technology that helps me to build app easily.